Lucaskart/craftpy/README.md

 # py2uml
- a Tool for Visually Impaired Students to Build UML Diagrams from Python Coding
+A Tool for Visually Impaired Students to Build UML Diagrams from Python Coding.